henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/7-PageBuilder-with-ACF-Flexible-Content.md

   - Add your blocks and fill in some data.
 - I'm using the image for the `Hero` block and still leave it in thew `featuredImage`.
 This will give me the option to use a different featuredImage for social previews if I want to do so, later on.

-> **Note**: At this point we don't need the Gutenberg editor anymore for our pages.
-There is no option to disable it yet.
-There are some plugins I think, but what I usually do, is to just hide the content blocks through a custom plugin.
-I might introduce that maybe in another tutorial part.

 ### 4.)
 Checkout the Schema